Adam Schoenfeld Sells 33,000 Shares of Greenlane Holdings, Inc. (NASDAQ:GNLN) Stock

-Greenlane Holdings, Inc. (NASDAQ:GNLN – Get Rating) Director Adam Schoenfeld sold 33,000 shares of the business’s stock in a transaction dated Friday, April 8th.
+Greenlane Holdings, Inc. (NASDAQ:GNLN – Get Rating) Director Adam Schoenfeld sold 33,000 shares of the business’s stock in a transaction dated Thursday, April 14th.
 The shares were sold at an average price of $0.44, for a total transaction of $14,520.00.
-Following the completion of the transaction, the director now directly owns 201,244 shares of the company’s stock, valued at approximately $88,547.36.
-The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Following the completion of the sale, the director now directly owns 168,244 shares of the company’s stock, valued at approximately $74,027.36.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.

 Adam Schoenfeld also recently made the following trade(s):